pact-foundation/docs.pact.io/docs/5-minute-getting-started-guide.md

 OK enough talk - let's run the consumer test.
 If you like, click around the project to see the files from above in context.
 The most interesting file is the consumer test in `./consumer/consumer.spec.js` .

-{% embed url="https://repl.it/@mefellows/docspactio-getting-started" caption="Try it out: Consumer Pact tests" %}
+<iframe frameborder="0" width="100%" height="500px" src="https://repl.it/@mefellows/docspactio-getting-started?lite=true"></iframe>

-## Sharing the Contracts to the Provider Team
+## Sharing the contracts with the provider team

 Now that you have created and run your consumer tests, producing a contract \(the pact file\) as an artefact, we need to share it with the team responsible for managing the Order API, so that they can confirm they meet all of the expectations set in it.
 There are multiple ways to [share pacts](getting_started/sharing_pacts.md), but the recommended approach is to use a [Pact Broker](pact_broker/) as it enables powerful automation workflows.

-For this purpose, we are going to use a hosted Pact Broker from pactflow.io:
+For this purpose, we are going to use a hosted Pact Broker from pactflow.io.

-{% hint style="info" %}
-**NOTE**

-The Pact Broker is an open source tool that requires you to deploy, administer and host it yourself.
+> The Pact Broker is an open source tool that requires you to deploy, administer and host it yourself.
 If you would prefer a plug-and-play option, we've created [Pactflow](https://pactflow.io/?utm_source=ossdocs&utm_campaign=five_minute_guide), a fully managed Pact Broker with additional features to simplify teams getting started and scaling with Pact.
+>

-To get started for free, you can sign up to our [Developer Plan](https://pactflow.io/pricing/?utm_source=ossdocs&utm_campaign=five_minute_guide_dev_plan).
+> To get started for free, you can sign up to our Developer Plan [here](https://pactflow.io/pricing/?utm_source=ossdocs&utm_campaign=five_minute_guide_dev_plan).
-{% endhint %}

-{% embed url="https://repl.it/@mefellows/docspactio-getting-started-publish" caption="Try it out: Sharing pacts through a Pact Broker \(via pactflow.io\)" %}
+<iframe style="padding-bottom:20px" frameborder="0" width="100%" height="500px" src="https://repl.it/@mefellows/docspactio-getting-started-publish?lite=true"></iframe>

-We can see the Pact published at [https://test.pact.dius.com.au/pacts/provider/GettingStartedOrderApi/consumer/GettingStartedOrderWeb/latest](https://test.pact.dius.com.au/pacts/provider/GettingStartedOrderApi/consumer/GettingStartedOrderWeb/latest).
+You can see the published pact [here](https://test.pact.dius.com.au/pacts/provider/GettingStartedOrderApi/consumer/GettingStartedOrderWeb/latest).
+The Pactflow account is protected using basic auth.
 Use the username `dXfltyFMgNOFZAxr8io9wJ37iUpY42M`, and password `O5AIZWxelWbLvqMd8PkAVycBJh2Psyg1`.

 After publishing the pact, we can now verify that the Provider meets these expectations.